wayne-j/nagios-Weblogic_health/README.md

 ## Monitors:

-Number and health of applications deployed
+Number and health of applications deployed.
 Number of application user sessions
 Number and health of runtimes deployed
 Number and health of JDBC connectors including connection count